-Excellent Classroom set out naturally for group work.
-Plenty of stimulating displays, including learners' work.
-Teacher sets very supportive tone, encouraging participation of all.
+Excellent The new textbooks are being used very effectively by learners and lessons are firmly based on the teacher guides.
+The teacher sets very supportive tone, encouraging participation of all.
 Has a quiet and gentle approach that makes learners feel secure.
 Creates opportunities for all to participate.
-Makes sure all learners are involved and deals encouragingly with "wrong" answers.
-Good Classroom can be used for group work with some re-arrangement.
-Some stimulating displays, including learners' work.
-Teacher gives encouragement so all groups.
+Makes sure all learners are involved and encourages them to discuss work in groups and pairs.
+Good The new textbooks are being used by learners and lessons are based on the teacher guides.
+The teacher gives some encouragement to groups.
 Some opportunities are created for all to participate.
-Makes sure most learners are involved and deals encouragingly with "wrong" answers.
-Satisfactory Group work is arranged with some difficulty.
-There are few displays.
+Makes sure that learners are involved and encourages them to discuss work in groups and pairs.
+At some point Satisfactory There is some use of the new textbooks, and the lesson is to some extent based on the teacher guides.
 Teacher is mainly supportive, but there are times when learners feel uneasy.
-There are few opportunities for all to participate.
+There are a few opportunities for all to participate.
 Most learners are involved at some point.
-Needs support Group work not possible.
-No displays or stimulation.
+Needs support The new textbooks are not being used.
 Teacher carries a stick and learners feel threatened.
 No opportunities for participation beyond chanting or answering teacher's questions.